mpound/feedback-sofia/README.md

     git pull
  ```
  2. Edit your file(s)
  3. Commit those files back to the github repository so others can pick them up.
  ```shell
  git commit -am "describe your edits here" git push
  ```
+ 4. If the timeout above has been exceeded you will be prompted again for your user/password.